Do0ks/Discord-Movie-Bot/README.md

 -install Plex HTCP on on your hosting PC.
 -Install Discords official client on your hosting PC.

 Load the code in whatever you want to use to host the bot.
-Once online, find your plex Token (See: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ )
+Once Plex Server is online, find your plex Token (See: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ )

 -Follow the instructions in-code.
--Use your personal account to log into Discord using the official discord client, start plex server, start plex HTCP.
+-Use your personal account to log into Discord using the official Discord client, start Plex server, start Plex HTCP.
--Stream plex HTCP to discord.
+-Stream Plex HTCP to discord.

 That's it!
 Enjoy!